mozaw39/BreathBackend/README.md

 <strong>urgencier resources: </strong> urgencier/....
 ## Authentication & authorization
 Authentication and authorization are build using filters, each resource that demands authentication is put after the base url "/secured" (so that we intercept ony if a user reach secured resources).<br/>
 to handle authorization: we handle autorization by testing the equality between the usertype (role) and the base url that he reaches.
+So we can say that the authorization part is handled at the execution level which make it a solid approach.